Engineering Up-date - May 2019

 HBSS will also be contracted to complete the boiler cladding.
 The manufacture and fitting of all the pipework between boiler, cab, smokebox, cylinders, valves and injectors will form large part of the work and will all be bespoke as no detailed drawings exist.
 Additionally various components are not as originally fitted such as the main steam injector is of Great Western design not LMS and the exhaust steam injector has been replaced with a second live steam injector.

-design input required for the fitting of main line electronic equipment required as part of the certification process.
+Consideration is now also being given to the design input required for the fitting of main line electronic equipment required as part of the certification process.
 The manufacturer are currently being asked for their requirements to achieve this part of the build.

 BOILER UPDATE BY ANDREW WILCOCK, Director, Heritage Boiler Steam Services Ltd.